-&lt;sup>1 Originally the complex featured standing room only.
+1 Originally the complex featured standing room only.
 In the 1970s, wood boards were added to the western side of the track to accommodate seating.
 In 1985, wooden grandstands were added to the western side of the track.
 In 2017-18 metal-aluminum, modern bleachers were added to both the western and eastern side of the track.

-The main vehicular entrance into the raceway complex is along a roadway that was once part of the original State Highway 16, before it was realigned to its current configuration in 1990.
-After the entrance to the complex, one passes through the ticketing gates, and along the towerside seating.
-After which one passes the control tower and follows south along the raceway road, which is now paved.
-The parking areas (south parking lot, mountain parking lot) are located on the southern end of the complex and consist of an open, grassy spaces with no delineated parking spaces.
-On the west side of the track, approximately midway down the quarter-mile track, is metal grandstand seating (pitside seating), which is located in the same location as the original wood grandstand.
-The west side of the complex is home to a gravel parking area and a roadway known as the "pit area," that funnels the race cars directly into three "staging lanes."
+The main vehicular entrance into the raceway complex is along a roadway that was once part of the original State Highway 16, before it was realigned to its current configuration in sometime in the 1950s-60s.
+After the entrance to the complex, one passes through the ticketing gates, and along the towerside seating; after which one passes the control tower and follows south along the raceway road, which is now paved.
+The parking areas (south parking lot, mountain parking lot) are located on the southern end of the complex and consist of open, grassy spaces with no delineated parking spaces.
+On the west side of the track, approximately midway down the quarter-mile track, is metal grandstand seating (pitside seating), which is located in the same location as the original wood grandstand.2 The west side of the complex is home to a gravel parking area and a roadway known as the "pit area," that funnels the race cars directly into three "staging lanes."
 Staging lanes are where the cars begin to line up, "or stage," to race.
 Two staging lanes are dedicated specifically to race cars and a third lane was created for safety and emergency access.

 There is a concession stand halfway between the spectator grandstands and the racer pit area.
 In 2010, a new modern control tower was constructed to replace the original tower.
-Both the modern and original towers were located in the southeastern corner of the complex, adjacent to the "burn out area" and starting line.
-The burn out area is located at the starting line.
-The racers run their tires, or "burn out" to make the rubber of the tires hot, which creates more friction, or sticky, tires allowing for greater connectivity to the track.
+Both the modern and original towers were located in the southeastern corner of the complex, adjacent to the "burn out area" and starting line.3 The burn out area is located at the starting line.
+The racers run their tires, or "burn out" to make the rubber of the tires hot, which creates more friction, or sticky tires allowing for greater connectivity to the track.
 The race control, or "timing tower," is located on the northeast side of the starting line of the racetrack.
 Officials positioned in the tower are tasked with timing and announcing the race events with the new electronic timing system.
 A unique feature that still stands is the lights and light post system.
 After Firebird's inaugural year in 1968, a state-of-the art track lighting system was installed which allowed for racing at night, and given the hot Treasure Valley summer temperatures, it proved to be an extremely beneficial feature for both racers and fans.
-Additionally, track lighting was installed in the pit area so racers could more easily work on their cars between rounds of racing.